flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 to the federal government, but everyone kept it hush hush.
 With predictable results, conspiracy theories soon flourished.

-Oh, and it turns out the Caldari were still pissed off.
-They had continued to establish their secret colonies because they [resented Gallente domination](http://wiki.eveonline.com/en/wiki/The_Early_Days_%28Chronicle%29).
+In not-surprising news, the Caldari were still pissed off.
+They had started to establish secret colonies because they [resented Gallente domination](http://wiki.eveonline.com/en/wiki/The_Early_Days_%28Chronicle%29).
 Whoops.
 And those [colonies were discovered](http://wiki.eveonline.com/en/wiki/Luminate_Era_of_the_Gallente_Federation#Sobaseki.27s_Sedition).
 Double whoops.
-While this action was technically legal, tensions rose even further on the technicality that none of the newly discovered colonies had representative governments.
+While this action was technically legal, tensions rose even further on the technicality that none of the newly discovered colonies had representative governments as required by law.
 The Caldari used this to conveniently announce that neither did they: the megacorporations now spoke for the Caldari people.
 Triple whoops.
 Things were getting awkward.
 And the best way to handle awkwardness is clearly to have an ultra-right wing party come to power, and within days, the Senate was demanding that the Caldari submit the colonies to federal authority and establish democratic governments.

 In response to the demand, the Caldari walked out of the Senate and the [Caldari seceded](http://wiki.eveonline.com/en/wiki/Luminate_Era_of_the_Gallente_Federation#Caldari_Secession)